-(The Gear Loop) - Yeti has, since its creation in 2006 by two fisherman keen to own a cool box that would not only keep their drinks and food cold but last longer than a season, quickly become one of the de facto brands for cool boxes and tumblers for those that consider themselves adventurous.
+(The Gear Loop) - Since its creation in 2006 by two fisherman keen to own a cool box that would not only keep their drinks and food cold but last longer than a season, Yeti has quickly become one of the de facto brands for cool boxes and tumblers for those that consider themselves adventurous.

 The brand, which has an Apple-like appeal in some circles, offers tumblers, mugs, and bottles in various shapes and sizes and demands a hefty price compared to some of its competitors.